taekwondo-ko/geeking-tae.github.io/hyde/_posts/2012-02-06-whats-jekyll.md

 ---
-layout: post
+layout: blog
 title: What's Jekyll?
 description: >
-  Jekyll is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
+  test test Jekyll is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
-author: author2
+author: author1
 noindex: true
 ---